Greyhound: Hunting Fail-Slows in Hybrid-Parallel Training at Scale

 Fail-slows, or stragglers, are common problems in large-scale hybrid-parallel training that runs on a large fleet of GPU servers for an extended period of time.
 Yet, these problems are not well studied.
 In this paper, we first present a characterization study on a shared production cluster with over 10,000 GPUs.
 We find that fail-slows manifest as transient stragglers caused by slow computations or communications due to contention, device degradation, or network congestion, lasting from sub-minutes to nearly ten hours, and delaying large training jobs by 1.34× on average.
 The current practice is to manually detect fail-slows and treat them as fail-stops by means of checkpoint-and-restart failover, which is time-consuming.
 In this paper, we propose GREYHOUND, a system that rapidly identifies slow GPUs and/or communication links, and effectively tackles them with a novel multi-level mitigation mechanism, all without human intervention.
 GREYHOUND correctly detects fail-slows in a production cluster with over 99% accuracy.
 Testbed experiment on 256 H800 GPUs further demonstrates that it effectively handles (manually injected) stragglers, mitigating the slowdown by 58.9%.

-Recommended citation: Tianyuan Wu, Wei Wang, Yinghao Yu, Siran Yang, Wenchao Wu, Qinkai Duan, Guodong Yang, Jiamang Wang, Lin Qu, and Liping Zhang.
-"FALCON: Pinpointing and Mitigating Stragglers for Large-Scale Hybrid-Parallel Training." arXiv preprint arXiv:2410.12588 (2024).
+Recommended citation: Tianyuan Wu, Wei Wang, Yinghao Yu, Siran Yang, Wenchao Wu, Qinkai Duan, Guodong Yang, Jiamang Wang, Lin Qu, and Liping Zhang, ‘‘Greyhound: Hunting Fail-Slows in Hybrid-Parallel Training at Scale,’’ in the Proceedings of USENIX Annual Technical Conference (ATC ’25), Boston, MA, USA, July 2025.

 Download Paper